Welcome to Queen Mary

 Queen Mary University of London is one of the UK's leading research-focused higher education institutions.
-With 25,332 students, 4,000 staff and an annual turnover of £400m, we are one of the biggest University of London colleges.
+We have over 25,000 students, close to 4,500 members of staff and an annual turnover of £462m.

 We teach and research across a wide range of subjects in the humanities, social sciences, law, medicine and dentistry, and science and engineering.
 We are based in a creative and culturally diverse area of east London and our site in Mile End is one of the largest self-contained residential campuses in the capital.

 Queen Mary has made a strategic commitment to the highest quality of research.
 We have invested in this principle by systematically recruiting the best academics in their disciplines from around the world.
 The results of the most recent national assessment of research – the Research Excellence Framework (REF 2014) – have confirmed our place in the very top group of research-led universities in the UK.
 Overall we were ranked 9th in the UK among multi-faculty universities and 5th in the UK for the percentage of our 3* and 4* research outputs.